Meet the Fall 2021 Civic Influencers™

 Civic Influencers are committed to ensuring young voices and votes matter in our democracy.
 We use real-time data to draw attention to democracy power outages on campuses and in communities and fight for youth voting rights and the policies that impact young people and Black, Indigenous, Youth of Color communities (BIYoC).

-Every CEEP Fellow is a valued member of our election engagement community.
-Our newly formed Alumni Association allows us to stay in touch with previous Fellows.
-To see our 2020 Fellows, as well as those from 2019, 2018, and 2016 click here.
+Every Civic Influencers member is a valued part of our community.
+Our newly formed Alumni Association allows us to stay in touch with previous Civic Influencers Fellows.
+To see our 2020 Civic Influencers, as well as those from 2019, 2018, and 2016 click here.

 University of Nevada – Reno Fellow Testimonial Video

 In Fall 2020 we sponsored 352 Civic Influencers on 247 campuses that enrolled nearly 3.5 million students.
 See here for their photos and stories.

 Kylie Reese is a senior at the University of Alaska.
 She was born and raised in Eugene, OR.
 She attended Seattle Pacific University for 3 years in which at the same time she worked in the King County Prosecuting attorney’s office.
 Last year she transferred to the University of Alaska Anchorage where she studies Economics and Political Science and is a member of the gymnastics team.
 She is excited to be a Civic Influencer fellow because it will allow her to engage with students on campus and open the arena at UAA and in Alaska for more civic engagement in the future.